2019 Internet blackout in Iran

-The 2019 Internet blackout in Iran was a week-long total shutdown of Internet.
-It was ordered by Supreme National Security Council and imposed by the Ministry of ICT.
-The blackout was one of the Iranian government's efforts to suppress 2019 protests.
+The 2019 Internet blackout in Iran was a week-long total shutdown of the Internet in Iran.
+It was ordered by the Supreme National Security Council and imposed by the Ministry of ICT.
+The blackout was one of the Iranian government's efforts to suppress the 2019–2020 protests.

 During the blackout, Iranian citizens could only access the National Information Network.
 Mohammad-Javad Jahromi was sanctioned by the United States Department of the Treasury because of his role in Internet censorship in Iran.

+The blackout led to an estimated $1 billion to $1.5 billion in damages to the Iranian economy.

 Extent

 The 2019 blackout was the most wide-scale internet shutdown ever in Iran.
 It was "the most severe disconnection tracked by NetBlocks in any country in terms of its technical complexity and breadth."
 Although it was a near-total shutdown, top Iranian politicians still had access to the Internet.
 The 2019 blackout was the first-ever and longest total Internet shutdown in a large country.
 It was also the first blackout that effectively isolated a whole nation.

 Doug Madory, the director of Internet analysis at Oracle, has described the operation as "unusual in its scale" and way more advanced.

 Iranians usually use VPNs to access social media, but none of them worked during the shutdown.
 As a result of that, some people used Toosheh to get news and other Internet-related content.